apollographql/apollo-tooling/packages/apollo/README.md

   --suppressSwiftMultilineStringLiterals     Prevents operations from being rendered as multiline strings [Swift only]

+  --swiftAccessLevel                         Sets the access level for generated types (public or internal).
+                                             If not provided, public access level is used.
+[Swift only]

   --tagName=tagName                          Name of the template literal tag used to identify template literals
                                              containing GraphQL queries in Javascript/Typescript code